Russian tech companies Cian, Delimobil target New York IPOs this autumn

 Russia’s online video leader IVI is another US IPO candidate.
 Its listing plans were leaked last year with a confidential NASDAQ listing procedure initiated in November 2020.
 However, the operation was suspended due to potential changes in the Russian legislation.

-Outside de digital field, groceries retailer Vkusvill and the Saint Petersburg Exchange are also preparing a US IPO, Reuters heard.
+Outside the digital field, groceries retailer Vkusvill and the Saint Petersburg Exchange are also preparing US IPOs, Reuters heard.
 The Wall Street Journal reported that Vkusvill could be valued between $3-5bn and the exchange at $2bn, according to unnamed sources.

 This article first appeared in East-West Digital News (EWDN), a bne IntelliNews partner publication.